 - A fence becomes an obstacle against the stormy wind that can damage your garden.

-- When you share a backyard with your neighbour fencing is necessary.
-It will keep your area distinct and plants separately.
+- When you share a backyard with your neighbor fencing is necessary.

 - Fencing works as a protection for accidents.
 You can be prepared for a random wild animal attack.
 Kids can play at ease in your backyard if there is a fence around your garden.